CloneWith/osu-collab-tools/readme.md

 ![Build Status on Netlify](https://api.netlify.com/api/v1/badges/e9267089-3b2b-4cd8-b9e9-6bddf234fb43/deploy-status)

-There is a live deployment by GitHub Pages [here]( https://clonewith.github.io/osu-collab-tools/).
+There is a live deployment by GitHub Pages [here]( https://clonewith.github.io/osu-collab-tools/), where You can always use the **latest** features!

 If network conditions don't allow for access, you can try the following sites:

 - [Cloudflare](https://osu-collab-tools.clonewith.workers.dev)
 - [Netlify](https://amaz1ng-c0llab-cw.netlify.app/) (Will not always be up to date with latest changes)